afasulo/operating-systems-code/kernel-security/README.md

 This dual understanding is essential for security research and threat analysis.

-## ⚠️ Warning
+## Warning

 Kernel modules run with full system privileges.
-Bugs can crash your system. **I have a way to collect kernal panic crash data** If interested, contact me.
+Bugs can crash your system. **I have an idea/proof of concept to collect kernal panic crash data anonymously** Nothing goes through the network stack.
+If interested, contact me.
-**Always test in a VM first.**
+**Always test in a VM first FYI.**

 ## References